2022 Official Rules

 Participants Name (print): ______________________ Member #_________________Date: ________________

-In consideration of being allowed to participate in the ABA Open Series operated by American Bass Anglers, Inc. for the 2019 tournament season.
-I attest that I have read and understand the 2019 tournament rules, and I acknowledge and agree to the following:
+In consideration of being allowed to participate in bass tournaments operated by American Bass Anglers, Inc. I attest that I have read and understand the tournament rules, and I acknowledge and agree to the following:

-1. The risk of injury, disability, death, loss or damage to person or property from the activities involved in the tournament(s) is significant, including the potential for permanent paralysis, illness, injury and death to a person and destruction of equipment, and while compliance with particular ABA rules, correct use of equipment, and personal discipline may reduce this risk, such risk does exist.
+1. The risk of injury, disability, death, loss or damage to person or property from the activities involved in the tournament(s) is significant, including the potential for permanent paralysis, illness, injury and death to a person and destruction of equipment, and while compliance with ABA rules, correct use of equipment, and personal discipline may reduce this risk, such risk does exist.
+In addition, the risk of illness from communicable diseases do exist (EX: MRSA, influenzas, and COVID-19) from the activities involved in bass tournament and are significant and potentially life threatening and I KNOWELING AND FREELY ASSUME ALL SUCH RISK, both known and unknown.

 2. If I am using my own boat in the tournament(s), I certify that I now have or will obtain prior to the tournament series, Boat Owners Liability Insurance (including coverage for third party property damage and bodily injury) with no Tournament Exclusion, having a minimum limit of at least $100,000.00 Liability per occurrence and I will provide satisfactory evidence of having such current insurance to any ABA official upon their request.